 - Level Up Plus – €3000 funding

 There are no restrictions on what you can propose, as long as the spirit of the application is that a group of people receive training in the IACC.
 You may also propose two variations within one application, by including a budget for each funding stream.
 The mentor/coach etc. can be Irish-based or international.

 Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (one week), and who your chosen mentor/coach/teacher is.
-Please also include their CV and link to online examples of their work, as well as a list of group participants and very short biographies.
-Application deadline : Tuesday 1st March 2022 @ 10am.
-Successful companies will be notified Thursday 31st March.
+Please also include their CV and link to online examples of their work, as well as a list of group participants.
+Application deadline : Sunday 12th March 2023.
+Successful companies will be notified Monday 20th March.
 Funded by the Arts Council.

 Wild Card Residency